By Sahar Driver, Impact Producer:

 - Some see their role as supervisory, others are much more hands-on.

-There are many new and emerging models for funding film campaigns, so much so that it increasingly seems there is no longer a clear standard.
+so much so that it increasingly seems there is no longer a clear standard.
 Some film campaigns are fully funded – start to finish – by major philanthropic institutions.
 Some film campaigns are partially funded, implying for example that:

 - Strategy development is covered but implementation is not, requiring further fundraising and often the filmmaker stepping into coordination.